 Learn to withhold judgement and see things from the perspectives of others.
 Be kind to yourself, forgive and laugh at mistakes.
 Acknowledge that the world is not in black and white extremes but its filled with shades of grey and many other colors too!
 There can be acceptance and comfort in knowing that we just need to do our best in where ever we are working in.

-Personal effectiveness is just personal, it can be learnt.
+Personal effectiveness is not just personal, it can be learnt.

 At AVODAH People Solutions, we provide career guidance services to people who are considering career changes, making a job change or currently in a transition to find a job and also career enrichment services to people who want to be more effective at work.
 Share your career situation with us so that we can support you.